Andrea Iannone: Aprilia Racing Team Gresini (2019)

-During the 2018 season, Iannone signed with the Aprilia factory-supported Aprilia Racing Team Gresini on a 2-year deal partnering incumbent rider Aleix Espargaró.
+During the 2018 season, Iannone signed with the Aprilia factory-supported Aprilia Racing Team Gresini on a two-year deal partnering incumbent rider Aleix Espargaró.
 Iannone finished his debut season with Aprilia with 43 points in 16th place in the riders' championship, outscored by teammate Espargaró.

 Return to MotoGP

 Pertamina Enduro VR46 Racing Team (2024)

-Iannone returned to MotoGP as a temporary racer for the Pertamina Enduro VR46 Racing Team in the Malaysian round, after 5 seasons away from the MotoGP event.
-He will replace Fabio Di Giannantonio who is sidelined due to undergoing surgery on an injured left shoulder.
-The owner of the team, Valentino Rossi, decided to hire him as a replacement for 'Diggia', and Rossi's decision received approval from Ducati Corse.
+Iannone returned to MotoGP as a temporary racer for the Pertamina Enduro VR46 Racing Team in the Malaysian round, after five seasons away from the MotoGP event.
+He would replace Fabio Di Giannantonio, who was sidelined due to undergoing surgery on an injured left shoulder.
+The owner of the team, Valentino Rossi, decided to hire him as a replacement for Di Giannantonio, and Rossi's decision received approval from Ducati Corse.

 Doping ban

 In December 2019, Iannone was provisionally suspended from motorcycle racing after a positive drug test.
 He was later retroactively disqualified from the final two rounds of the 2019 season and handed a retroactive 18-month ban in March 2020.
 He was initially replaced by Bradley Smith as he awaited his appeal, and later by Lorenzo Savadori.

-On 10 November 2020 Iannone was sentenced a four-year ban after losing his appeal.
+On 10 November 2020, Iannone was sentenced a four-year ban after losing his appeal.
 The Court of Arbitration for Sport (CAS) handed the Italian a four-year suspension after being found guilty of violating World Anti-Doping Agency (WADA) regulations on the prohibited substance Drostanolone.
 Iannone claimed an unintentional violation as result of unknowingly eating contaminated meat in Malaysia and a "lack of incentive to dope", but the CAS found his arguments "were insufficient to establish, on a balance of probability that [his violation] was not intentional".
 The CAS decision superseded the 18-month ban initially applied by the FIM International Disciplinary Court with the four-year ban appealed by WADA.

 Superbike World Championship

-Team GoEleven (2024)
+Team GoEleven (2024–2025)

-Iannone has officially joined Team GoEleven to compete in the 2024 Superbike World Championship, riding a Ducati Panigale V4 R. He will return to competition after a four-year absence, following a ban dating from 2019, due to a doping violation.
+Iannone officially joined Team GoEleven to compete in the 2024 Superbike World Championship, riding a Ducati Panigale V4 R. He returned to competition after a four-year absence, following a ban dating from 2019, due to a doping violation.
 He completed his first official test, allowed whilst still technically under the ban, at Jerez in late October/early November, stating that his arms were out-of-condition.
+He had some success in the season finishing eighth overall with five podiums including one win.

+The team now under the PATA GoEleven name retained Iannone for 2025 and despite significantly lower points still managed a ninth place finish.

+Harley-Davidson Bagger World Cup

+Cecchini Racing (2026)

+Iannone joined Cecchini Racing in the inaugural Harley-Davidson Bagger World Cup after his effort to launch his own World Superbike squad by the start of the 2026 season was unsuccessful.

+Niti Racing BWC (2026)

+Iannone would join Niti Racing BWC for the 2026 FIM Harley-Davidson Bagger World Cup.
+Iannone would join Óscar Gutiérrez and Dimas Ekky Pratama. with his first start being at the Mugello round.